 A documentary about the success of the Dutch dj’s and Dutch dances cene in the world.
 Dj’s filmed and interviewed: Armin van Buuren, Tiësto, Afrojack, Laidback Luke, Headhunterz, Nicky Romero, Hardwell and many more.

 18. Pim Fortuyn A democracy in Shock

 In 2002, Dutch politician Pim Fortuyn was assassinated.
 He was about to win many votes in the upcoming parliamentary elections of The Netherlands.
-Fortuyn provoked much controversy with his right wing views on immigrations and Islam fears.
-An animal rights and environmental activist shot Fortuyn.
+Fortuyn provoked much controversy with his right-wing views on immigration and Islam fears.
+An animal-rights and environmental activist shot Fortuyn.
 The events sent shock waves through The Netherlands and changed the political climate to this day.
 The documentary is a reconstruction of the events.